 Filtration System – Beyond Just HEPA

-- Variable Speed: Allows you to adjust airflow and noise levels.
+- Variable Speed Control: Allows you to adjust airflow and noise levels.

-- Warranty: A longer warranty demonstrates the manufacturer’s confidence in their product.
+- Warranty: A longer warranty (10 years is common for housings) indicates the manufacturer’s confidence in the product’s build quality.

 |---|---|---|---|---|---|---|

-Testing & Data Analysis for 500 CFM Air Scrubbers
+Testing & Data Analysis: Evaluating 500 CFM Air Scrubbers

 FAQs

-How often should I replace the filters in my air scrubber?
+How often do I need to replace the filters in my air scrubber?